One experience, beyond all others, is guaranteed to mess with your ch’i.

 It’s a big problem: 91% of murderers claim to have first experienced unnatural levels of frustration, anxiety and rage as children while on holiday…. in a caravan.

-Which is exactly why the new Caravan King’s Cross outpost is so perfectly ironic.
+Which is exactly why the Caravan King’s Cross outpost is so perfectly ironic.

-You’ll find the restaurant and bar (the first sibling for Caravan in Exmouth Market, now followed by Caravan Bankside and Caravan City) inside a vast section of an old grain store, where wood, metal and exposed brickwork have been cleverly combined – presumably with the assistance of a Feng Shui Master or two – to produce the kind of working factory environment that you’d be happy to do yoga in…
+You’ll find the restaurant and bar (the first sibling for Caravan in Exmouth Market, now followed by Caravan Bankside, Caravan City, and Caravan Fitzrovia) inside a vast section of an old grain store, where wood, metal and exposed brickwork have been cleverly combined – presumably with the assistance of a Feng Shui Master or two – to produce the kind of working factory environment that you’d be happy to do yoga in…

 …But probably happier to eat brunch in.